The Great Outdoors

 Stretching from mid-Wales to the Severn estuary, the River Wye is the fifth longest river in the UK at around 134 miles long.
 Much of its length is part of the border between England and Wales, and the lower section of the Wye Valley is an Area of Outstanding Natural Beauty.
 The river is ever popular with fisherman (especially renowned for salmon fishing) and boating enthusiasts (rowers, canoeists and kayakers alike).

-‘The Welsh lake district’, a seventy square mile Elan Valley is less than an hour’s drive from Lyonshall.
+‘The Welsh Lake District’, a seventy square mile Elan Valley is less than an hour’s drive from Webbs Meadows.
 A haven for outdoor activities, the area features a cycle trail that takes in all the most beautiful areas of the region.